 Apple on SKAdNetwork and Private Click Measurement: What you need to know

-Apple also shared more details when it comes to SKAdNetwork and Private Click Measurement:
+Apple also shared more details when it comes to SKAdNetwork (SKAN) and Private Click Measurement:

 Adding view-through attribution for SKAdNetwork